-Next, we have two examples of the 1975-76 issue (RW42).
-One is off license with a very small signature by Andrew Colella and one is used on license in combination with a 1975-76 Florida Management Area Hunting Stamp (see Figures 21 and 22).
+Next, we have three examples of the 1975-76 issue (RW42).
+Two are off license; one with a very small signature by Andrew Colella and one with an even smaller signature, largely in the right border by C.K.
+Bale.
+The third is on license, used in combination with a 1975-76 Florida Management Area Hunting Stamp (see Figures 21, 21a and 22).

 Next, we have two examples of the 1976-77 issue (RW43).
 One is off license with a very small signature by Andrew Colella and one is used on license in combination with a 1976-77 California Duck Stamp.
 The federal has a very small signature by E.L.
 Vanderford (see Figures 23 and 24).